JoergFranke/ADNC/README.md

 ### 20 bAbI QA task

 - Joint trained on all 20 tasks.
-- Mean results of 5 runs with different initializations.
+- Mean results of 5 training runs with different initializations.
-- Same hyper-parameter as the [original DNC](https://www.nature.com/articles/nature20101)
+- Similar hyper-parameter as the [original DNC](https://www.nature.com/articles/nature20101)
 - The unidirectional controller has one LSTM layer and 256 hidden units and the bidirectional has 172 hidden units in each direction.
 - The memory unit has 192 locations, a width of 64 and 4 read heads.
 - Bypass Dropout is applied with a dropout rate of 10\%.